 Course objectives are listed on the first page of each chapter in the required text.
-We will cover all chapters of the text throughout the duration of the course.
 Additionally, the following course objectives will be met during the course:

 - Explain and demonstrate the economic and social importance of business in our economic system; - Identify the factors of production and the gain sought by each, as well as how each are inputs to the productive system; - Outline and contract the major features of capitalism, communism, and socialism; - List and describe each of the functions in the management process; - Explain and demonstrate the decision-making process; - Apply the six basic steps in a typical production planning and control system; - Evaluate the four parts of the marketing mix and explain the marketing concept; - Compile a marketing research project; - Analyze the life cycle of a product; - Explain and apply break-even analysis; - Complete the principal accounting equations; - Explain the functions of money; - Outline the functions of the Federal Reserve System and its impact on the national economy; - Analyze and evaluate the activities of the public securities market; and, - Evaluate and choose between ethical courses of action in business situations.